 “you silly fool, you could have been free a long time ago”

-i watched its pace change from fast scurring around to a much slower drag as it seemed to now crawl around.
-I could use a broom to prod it out of the water but i was angry with it…
+I watched its pace change from fast scurrying around to a much slower drag as it seemed to now crawl around.
+I could pick it of the water but I couldn’t and I was angry with it…

 why couldnt it just take that one (okay maybe four or five) steps that would lead it out of the pool; was it blind – could it not see dry land?

-by the time i got back, it was dead. it was still in the water , it had the two back legs touching dry ground but its body was fully submerged in the pool – so i realised it must have died while it was turning again to head in the other direction…
+by the time I got back, it was dead.
+It was still in the water, it had the two back legs touching dry ground but its body was fully submerged in the pool – so I assumed it must have died while it was turning again to head in the other direction…

 even in death, it didnt realise it could have been free – just one more step.